MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript/README.md

 Example of transpiling from TypeScript to plain JS.

 Note this is a very simple project.
-Typically you would have more code, tests and config files around linting and TypeScript.
+Arguments are passed to the `tsc` command in [package.json](package.json) - normally you have a config files around linting and TypeScript.
+In a real proejct you would have more code and also hopefully tests.

 ## Packages used